hovsep/cafe/README.md

 Recipies for my imaginary cafe

-1. The tea after running in the rain
+- The tea after running in the rain

 Brewed thyme with ginger slices served with grapes

-2. Sea salad
+- Sea salad

 Canned tuna with red onion and sea kale.
 May be served with bread

+- Honey pancakes
+Dough:salt, oil, honey, cream+water or milk, eggs.